Robin is a former third grade teacher, has a Masters in Education, and has three children of her own.

 Why Buy a California King Bed?

-- You have a Long and Narrow Room.
-Some rooms that may not comfortably hold a Standard King could hold a California King.
+- You have a long and narrow room.
+Some bedrooms may not comfortably fit a Standard King—but could fit a California King.

 Why Buy a Standard King Bed?

 - More space to spread out.
 Unless you're very tall, most people opt for the Standard King, since extra width is preferable to extra height.